Quick installation by using easy install (Recommended)

 - Step 5: Install the Linux VDA package

-- Step 10: Create the machine catalog in Citrix Virtual Apps or Citrix Virtual Desktops
+- Step 9: Create machine catalogs in Citrix Virtual Apps or Citrix Virtual Desktops

-- Step 11: Create the delivery group in Citrix Virtual Apps or Citrix Virtual Desktops
+- Step 10: Create delivery groups in Citrix Virtual Apps or Citrix Virtual Desktops